Loading...

 Summary profile of young people in treatment for substance misuse in Oldham

-Figure 3 below shows referral sources amongst young people newly presenting to treatment services over the past three years in Oldham.
-In 2020/21 referrals from ‘Children/Family Services’ accounted for the highest proportion with 41.5%, however, by 2022/23 referrals from this source had almost halved to 21%.
-During the same period referrals from ‘Education services’ trebled from 14% to 45%, becoming the most common referrers in 2022/23 – compared to a national average of 25.4%.
-‘Health/Mental Health’ referrals increased from 0.0% (2020/21) to 22.5% in 2022/23 during which they became the second highest referrers.
-Within this category approximately one-third were ‘hospital’ referrals, accounting for 14.1% of all referrals – almost six times the England average of 2.4%.
-It can also be observed that referrals from ‘Self, Family & Friends’, ‘Substance Misuse Services’ and ‘Youth Justice’ fell significantly during the three census periods on view.
+Figure 2 above also shows referral sources amongst young people newly presenting to treatment services over the past three years in Oldham.
+In 2022/23 referrals from ‘Education Services’ accounted for the highest proportion with 45%, however, by 2024/25 referrals from this source had dropped by ten percentage points.
+During the same period referrals from ‘Children & Family Services’ increased modestly from 21% to 24%.
+‘Health & Mental Health’ services are currently the third most common referrer with almost 20%.
+Within this category more than half were ‘hospital’ referrals, accounting for 11% of all referrals – four times the England average of 2.7%.
+‘Self, Family & Friends’ currently account for approximately one-nine of referrals while those from 'Youth Justice' in 2024/25 were double the rates for previous two census periods.

 Accommodation status amongst young people in treatment for substance misuse in Oldham

-‘Accommodation status’ amongst Oldham’s young people in treatment for substance misuse is shown in Figure 4 below.
-While ‘NFA (i.e. No Fixed Abode) - urgent housing need’ was 0.0% in 2020/21 and 2021/22, during 2022/23 6.8% of this cohort indicated this accommodation level – three times the England average of 2.2%.
-The vast majority of young people in treatment (ranging from 81% to almost 90%) described their accommodation as ‘living with parents or other relatives’ (England average: 76.7%).
+‘Accommodation status’ amongst Oldham’s young people in treatment for substance misuse is shown in Figure 3 below.
+In 2022/23 ‘NFA (i.e. No Fixed Abode) - urgent housing need’ was 7.1% dropping to less than five percent in 2023/24.
+In the most recent period (2024/25) the proportion rose to one-nine (11%) – more than six times the England average of 1.7.%.
+The vast majority of young people in treatment (typically 90%) described their accommodation as ‘settled’ (England average: 85%).

 Education, employment and training status amongst young people in treatment for substance misuse in Oldham

-Figure 5 below illustrates the distribution of young people in treatment services in Oldham by ‘Education, Employment and Training Status’ from 2020/21 to 2022/23.
-In both 2020/21 and 2021/22 the proportion of those indicating they were in ‘Mainstream education’ was 50% to 54%, by far the most common citation at the time.
-In 2022/23, however, such indications fell sharply to less than 5%.
-During the same period indications for ‘Alternative education’ more than trebled from approximately 20% to 66.7% in 2022/23 – by far the highest proportion and seventeen percentage points above the England average.
+Figure 3 also illustrates the distribution of young people in treatment services in Oldham by ‘Education, Employment and Training Status’ from 2022/23 to 2024/25.
+In both 2022/23 and 2023/24 the proportion of those indicating they were in ‘Alternative education’ was 69% to 70%%, by 2024/25 such indications fell by one-fifth to 57% (England average: 61%).
+During the same period indications for ‘Mainstream education’ have been consistently lower than 5%.

-Substance use amongst young people in treatment for substance misuse in Oldham
+Substance use and interventions amongst young people in treatment for substance misuse in Oldham

-Figure 6 below shows substance use indicated amongst young people in treatment for substance misuse in Oldham 2020/21 to 2022/23.
-Cannabis is almost ubiquitous in nature with nine in ten of this young cohort citing its use.
-Alcohol is second most commonly recorded substance, ranging from 35% to 43% followed by Cocaine (powder) with indications almost halving from 16.7% in 2020/21 to 9.0% in 2022/23.
+Figure 4 below shows substance use indicated amongst young people in treatment for substance misuse in Oldham 2022/23 to 2024/25.
+Cannabis is almost ubiquitous in nature with more than nine in ten of this young cohort citing its use.
+Alcohol is second most commonly recorded substance, however, indications f its use have dropped from 33% in 2022/23 to 20% in 2024/25.
+Indications of the use of Cocaine (powder) are currently around 6%.
+From a historic perspective this is very low when to proportions of 16% to 20% as recent as 4-5 years ago.

 Treatment interventions for young people in treatment for substance misuse in Oldham

-Figures 7a below shows an overview of structured treatment interventions for young people in treatment for substance misuse in Oldham.
-‘YP harm reduction’ interventions decreased slightly from 100.0% in 2020/21 to 96.2% in 2022/23.
-The most recent rate is significantly higher than the England average of 67.2%.
-The rate for ‘YP multi-agency working’ in Oldham has increased significantly since the 50.0% reported in 2020/21 to 84% in both 2021/22 and 2022/23.
-Again, the most recent rate for Oldham is far greater than the national average of 59.8%.
+Figure 4 above also shows an overview of structured treatment interventions for young people in treatment for substance misuse in Oldham.
+‘YP harm reduction’ interventions ranged from 96% to 100% over the three census periods (England average (2024/25): 75%).
+The rate for ‘YP multi-agency working’ in Oldham has increased from 84% in 2022/23 to 92% in 2024/25.
+Again, the most recent rate for Oldham is significantly greater than the England average of 61%.

-Figure 7a above also shows that the two most recent rates for ‘Psycho-social interventions’ has been provided for 100% of Oldham’s young in-treatment cohort and compares favourably, albeit slightly, with the England average of 95% (2022/23).
+Rates for ‘Psycho-social interventions’ have been provided for 99% to 100% of Oldham’s young in-treatment cohort and compares favourably, albeit slightly, with the England average of 95% (2024/25).

-In Figure 7b below the distribution of ‘psych-social sub-interventions’ is shown for Oldham’s young people in treatment for substance misuse from 2020/21 to 2022/23.
-It can be observed that over the three census periods on view ‘Cognitive/Behavioural’ sub-interventions have more than trebled from 12.3% to 39.5% (England average: 29.2%) while ‘Motivational interventions’ have increased more slightly from 38.4% to 42.8% (England average: 51.8%).
+In Figure 4 the distribution of ‘psych-social sub-interventions’ is also shown for Oldham’s young people in treatment for substance misuse from 2022/23 to 2024/25.
+It can be observed that over the three census periods on view ‘Cognitive/Behavioural’ sub-interventions have ranged from 36% to 42% (England average: 30%).
+A similar range for ‘Motivational interventions’ is also apparent 37% to 43%, less than the national average of 53% (2024/25).

 Further Information & Resources